Gruruya/niomo/README.md

 Highlights:
 * Pass -e to echo formatted data rather than submitting.
-* Posting without an account will generate a random key for every post.

 _Reference client for [nmostr](https://github.com/Gruruya/nmostr)_ $\color{grey}{\textsf{— the Nim Nostr library }}$